cyberdesk-hq/cyberdriver/README.md

 Write-Host "Cyberdriver installed!
 You may need to restart your terminal for PATH changes to take effect."
 ```

 **Note:** Cyberdriver automatically disables PowerShell's QuickEdit Mode on startup.
 PowerShell has this dumb quirk where focusing your mouse on a running executable can stall the outputs until you unfocus it (it's called "QuickEdit Mode").

-Additionally, cyberdriver requires administrator privileges to automate legacy desktop apps that have to be run as admin.
+**Important - Admin Privileges:** If the desktop application you want to automate requires administrator privileges to start (such as many legacy enterprise applications), you must also run cyberdriver from an Administrator PowerShell terminal:

+1. Right-click on PowerShell and select "Run as Administrator"
+2. Navigate to your desired directory
+3. Run `cyberdriver start` or `cyberdriver join --secret YOUR_KEY`

+This ensures cyberdriver has the necessary permissions to interact with elevated applications.
+If you're only automating regular user-level applications, you can run cyberdriver normally without admin privileges.

 Cyberdriver can then be started with: